djeada/Databases-Notes/notes/09_database_replication/03_multi_master_replication.md

 ### Understanding the Architecture

-To visualize how multi-master replication works, consider the following ASCII diagram:
+To visualize how multi-master replication works, consider the following diagram:

 ```
 #